Best betting apps for Patriots vs. Seahawks: Top sportsbook promos for Big Game

-Patriots vs. Seahawks: Best betting apps, sportsbook promos for Seattle vs. New England in the 2026 Big Game
+Seahawks vs. Patriots: Best betting apps, sportsbook promos for Seattle vs. New England in the 2026 Big Game

 The New England Patriots and Seattle Seahawks meet on Sunday, Feb.
-8 in the 2026 Big Game, which features a 2015 rematch that had an infamous conclusion when Malcolm Butler intercepted Russell Wilson in the end zone to secure a 28-24 New England victory.
+8, in the 2026 Big Game, which features a 2015 rematch that had an infamous conclusion when Malcolm Butler intercepted Russell Wilson in the end zone to secure a 28-24 New England victory.
 The Patriots (14-3) are playing in their third title game since then, but the first in the Mike Vrabel and Drake Maye era, while the Seahawks (14-3) are making their first trip back.
 The latest NFL odds list the Seahawks as 4.5-point favorites, while the over/under is 45.5 points in a 6:30 p.m.
 ET start at Levi's Stadium.
+The Seahawks are -238 money line favorites (risk $238 to win $100), while the Patriots are +193 underdogs.

 There are dozens of betting options if you're wondering how to bet on the NFL Big Game, but Seahawks vs. Patriots will be your final opportunity for NFL betting this season.
 Here's a closer look at the best betting apps at the top NFL betting sites while taking advantage of available sportsbook promos for Patriots vs. Seahawks, with instructions on how to claim each offer and where to bet NFL.